Jordan-Novelli/Hi-I-m-Jordan-Novelli./README.md

 Recently, I've completed the Data Analytics program with Career Foundry and have found joy in exploring data, programing languages and visual-aid tools.
 I've developed hands-on skills with Microsoft Excel, PostgresSQL, DBvisualizer for visualizing schemas, Anaconda Navigator's Python and Tableau.
 I've completed several projects with each of these different tools.
 I have even had some experience in Supervised and Unsupervised Machine Learning.

 Being able to combine my passion for animals with the pursuit of a new career is engaging and thrilling.
 I am dedicated in my ability to bring precise and accurate information that drive decisions in a meaningful direction.
 I'm organized and strive for uniformity that promotes success and limits mistakes.
 However, mistakes are inevitable and should be viewed as opportunities to learn and grow from.
-Outside of my adoration for animals, I am a proud supporter of law enforcement and an avid reader and gamer.
+Outside of my adoration for animals, I'm an avid reader and gamer.

 **LINKS:**